CPDN's unique program provides consolidated supply chain efficiencies to the customers of its member companies.

 No. A wholesaler buys and sells products and makes its profit through price and distribution mark-ups.
 CPDN is a Service Provider to Independent Drug Manufacturers.
 All products are sold by their respective manufacturers / distributors.
 CPDN does not buy or sell products.
 Customers enjoy contract pricing with individual member companies and there are no customer distribution fees.

 CPDN is a corporation incorporated under the Canada Business Corporations Act.
-CPDN shareholders are: AstraZeneca Canada Inc., GlaxoSmithKline Inc., Hoffmann-La Roche Ltd. and Pfizer Canada Inc.
+CPDN shareholders are: GlaxoSmithKline Inc., AstraZeneca Canada Inc., Pfizer Canada ULC, Hoffmann-La Roche Limited and Janssen Inc.

 CPDN is able to service all hospitals and healthcare facilities in Canada.
 Currently there are 1000+ locations using the CPDN Program.